-3.4 Bioactivity Prediction of Phytocompounds
+Bioactivity Prediction of Phytocompounds

 Because Caspase 3 is a protease, the phytocompounds were screened computationally on Molinspiration for their ability to inhibit protease.
-According to the results, 80 phytocompounds were discovered to have computational protease inhibitory scores below the co-crystalized ligand (B92) and above the four other reference compounds used (Flubendazole, Pranoprofen, Fenoprofen, and Diflunisal).
+According to the results, 80 phytocompounds were discovered to have computational protease inhibitory scores below the cocrystalized ligand (B92) and above the four other reference compounds used (Flubendazole, Pranoprofen, Fenoprofen, and Diflunisal).
 Table 5 below shows the outcomes of the bioactivity prediction of the phytocompounds with higher binding energies than the co-crystalized ligand and reference compounds.
-One of the phytocompounds, as shown in table 5, has a bioactivity score above Pranoprofen, Fenoprofen, and Diflunisal but below B92 and Flubendazole.
+One of the phytocompounds, as shown in Table 5, has a bioactivity score above Pranoprofen, Fenoprofen, and Diflunisal but below B92 and Flubendazole.

-3.5 Computation Pharmacokinetics of Frontrunner Phytocompounds
+Computation Pharmacokinetics of Frontrunner Phytocompounds

-The results of the pharmacokinetic assessment of the frontrunner phytocompounds, reference compounds, and co-crystalized are presented below in figure 2.
-The results are shown in bioavailability radar graphics.
-The components of the pictures below include Lipophilicity (LIPO), size, polarity (POLAR), solubility (INSOLU), flexibility (FLEX), and saturation (INSATU).
-According to the result, the reference compounds and co-crystalized ligands failed the bioavailability radar test.
-Out of the 82 phytocompounds assessment, 18 were within the optimal range of the bioavailability radar test.
+The pharmacokinetic assessment of frontrunner phytocompounds, reference compounds, and cocrystalized ligands is shown in Figure 2 using bioavailability radar graphics.
+The components include Lipophilicity (LIPO), size, polarity (POLAR), solubility (INSOLU), flexibility (FLEX), and saturation (INSATU).
+The reference compounds and co-crystalized ligands failed the bioavailability radar test.
+Of 82 phytocompounds assessed, 18 fell within the optimal bioavailability range.